KyleRed27/-Whether-Weather-School-Project/README.md

 # (Whether) Weather

-A web client for our waether hosting website.
+A web client for our weather hosting website.

 ## Summary